armyscientist/MedicalWebApp/README.md

 Test the backend endpoints.
 You can use tools like Postman or cURL to send HTTP requests to the backend endpoints and verify their functionality.
 Here are some example endpoints you can test:
 - GET /hospital-login: This endpoint handles hospital login.
 You can provide the hospital_id, hospital_email, and password as query parameters to test the login functionality.
 - GET /top-utility-list: This endpoint retrieves the top utility list.
 It does not require any parameters.
-- GET /search-dropdown-list: This endpoint retrieves the search dropdown list.
-It does not require any parameters.
 - GET /utility-list: This endpoint retrieves the utility list.
 You can provide the hospital_id as a query parameter to get the utility list for a specific hospital.
 - GET /search: This endpoint handles hospital search based on hospital name and utility ID.
 You can provide the hospital_name and/or utility_id as query parameters to search for hospitals.